machine learning +

 the quick brown fox jumps...

-The wrapper does three things: maps cleaned_text to input_text, calls the subgraph, and maps summary back to final_summary.
-The parent never sees word_count — it stays private inside the subgraph.
+The wrapper does three jobs: it feeds cleaned_text in as input_text, triggers the subgraph, and pulls summary back as final_summary.
+The word_count key never reaches the parent — it stays locked inside the subgraph.

 # Level 3: Grandchild — tokenizes text